-What should your ultimate goal be when designing your customers' experiences?
-Well, you might assume the logical response to be "to have satisfied customers".
-I, however, am not that sure.
+What should your ultimate goal be when designing your customers’ experiences?
+Well, you might assume the logical response to be “to have satisfied customers”.
+We, however, are not that sure.

 This is a question that most customers can’t even answer.
 In truth, unlike a newly widespread mentality, customers don’t require “perfect” or even “delightful” experiences in order to stay.
 In fact, in his book The Effortless Experience, Matt Dixon uses research to prove the point that “delight doesn’t pay, and the belief that you must exceed the customers’ expectations to impact loyalty is false.”

 If companies want to maintain and increase profits with customers buying and re-buying their products and services, what they need to provide is an overall experience in which the benefits (rational and emotional) outweigh the costs (price, effort, time etc).

 You cannot make everyone happy with everything all the time, and even if you could, satisfaction and recommendation still aren’t enough to stop churn; in fact according to Cambridge University, they don’t guarantee loyalty and they don’t drive new sales.

 When you try to please everyone, you end up pleasing no one

 Many times CX practitioners focus on intangible, esoteric analyses that fail to correlate with company numbers or shareholder expectations.